 Prebiotics are thus consumed for the benefit of the gut microbiota, which in turn work to benefit the human body.
 But do babies need prebiotics?
 In this MomJunction post, we provide information about the benefits, safety, and food sources of prebiotics for babies.

 Prebiotics are often confused with probiotics.
 There are differences in them though, that can be best understood through their definitions provided by the American Academy of Pediatrics (2).

-Probiotics are food or food supplements that contain viable/live good bacteria that cause alterations in the bacterial colonies of the host’s intestines.
+Probiotics are food supplements that contain viable/live good bacteria that cause alterations in the bacterial colonies of the host’s intestines.
 These bacteria keep the gut healthy.